 As Amazon Prime Day has come and gone, we’ve stopped updating this post with sales and can’t promise the ones below are still available.
 Check back later this year for updated deals.

-As with Black Friday, we await Amazon Prime Day each year with excitement.
+Every year, we await Amazon Prime Day each year with excitement.
 And today's your last day to get the best deals (June 21 to June 22), so we're highlighting the hottest and coolest Prime Day deals to upgrade your home bar: from cocktail shakers to wine fridges, Margarita machines to kegerators.

 Remember, you have to be a Prime member to take advantage of these deals.
 If you don't already have one, sign up for a free 30-day Prime membership now.
 Many other brands and retailers like Walmart, Wayfair, and Macy's have also already confirmed sales for the same time—and you won't need a membership for that.